galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

-Mount the file share as a persistent volume, create file `pv.yaml` with the following content, use the `shareName` (weblogic in this example) and `SecretName` (azure-secret in this example) from the above settings.
+Mount the file share as a persistent volume, create file `pv.yaml` with the following content, use the `shareName` (weblogic in this example) and `secretName` (azure-secret in this example) from the above settings.

 ```
 apiVersion: v1